FBA vs. FBM:

 The FBA model does require you to pay Amazon some fees for its services.
 You’ll also need to ship your products to Amazon so its team can fulfill orders.
 But it’s a much easier choice from a risk management perspective.

-You don’t need to hire staff to work in a fulfillment center, buy additional insurance or manage a fulfillment network.
+You don’t need to hire staff to work in a fulfillment center or manage a fulfillment network.
 You can just rely on Amazon’s existing connections to get your products where they need to go.
+However, there may be associated insurance requirements and vendor relationships to manage.

 If this all sounds too good to be true, you might be wondering, how does Amazon FBA work?